robjg/oddjob/README.txt

 Still Todo
 ----------
 - Remove Parent STARTED state, it is unnecessary and confusing.
+- PropertiesJob after deserialisation is wrong.
+The properties recovered from the stream are override properties and aren't removed on reset.
+Also describeable doesn't work.
+- RepeatJob needs more tests and examples.
+Especially around soft resets.
 - Include a Jetty Oddball to allow connecting to an Oddjob server from a browser without the need for a separate Servlet Container.
 - Improve the AJAX JSF front end to be more AJAXy.
+- Move Timer and State Jobs out of namespaces because things like cascade and timer really core.
+Create dummy super classes from depricated namespace jobs.

 Deferred to A Later Version
 ---------------------------